bigkahuna443/SkinModHelper/docs/guide/README.md

 More Miscellaneous
 ---------------------
-1. You can add a custom death particle (the circles that appear around Madeline when she dies) by creating a small image named death_particle.png and place it in your player sprite folder.
+1. You can add a custom death particle (the circles that appear around Madeline when she dies) by creating a small image named death_particle.png and place it in your [SpecificPlayerSprite_Path] folder.
 Use white as the only color -- it will be filled in by your current hair color on death.
    * For reference, the vanilla death particle is an 8x8 white circle (hair00.png).